Use performance counters to diagnose app performance problems on Remote Desktop Session Hosts

 Using the new counters with non-Microsoft tools

-Monitoring tools can consume this counter by using the Perfmon API.
+Monitoring tools can consume this counter by Using Performance Counters.

 Share your feedback